leal-k/leal-k/README.md

 - :computer: I'm currently studying Computer Science at UNIFEI - Universidade Federal de Itajubá
 - :chart_with_upwards_trend: Experience with C, Java, MySQL, PHP, API Rest with PHP, Flutter, HTML, CSS and Javascript
 - :globe_with_meridians: Experience in Computer Network
-- :page_with_curl: Current intern on IT Department of Itajubá's City Hall
+- :page_with_curl: 6 month intern on IT Department of Itajubá's City Hall
-- :dart: Open for new opportunities
+- 💎 Current Junior QA at D1 / Smarkio
 - :bookmark: Hobbies include, but not limited to: Football :football:, RPG :game_die:, Reading :book: and Music :headphones: